Judging at the Free From Awards

 - cleverness – is it doing something which is really difficult to do in manufacturing terms?

 - nutritional profile

 - free from credentials – has it eliminated unnecessary allergens where possible?

 - environmental credentials and sustainability of packaging

-Judges take price into account when they judge products – if a good product is a particularly good price they will take note of that; similarly if product appears to be particularly expensive they will take note of that.
+Judges take price into account when they judge products.
 However, they are aware of the cost of quality ingredients and product development.
-If a product uses especially quality ingredients or is a new and innovative one, they will not penalise it because it is expensive.
-Judges assess artisanal / handmade and factory made entries separately and on their own merits; they are not directly compared.
+If a premium product uses especially quality ingredients or is new and innovative, they will not penalise it because it is expensive.
+Judges assess artisanal / handmade and factory-made entries separately and on their own merits; they are not directly compared.

 Once they have made their choices, and only then, judges are shown the packaging for each product so that they can assess the design and the labelling for clarity and accuracy.
-They may then decide to alter their decisions about winners if they feel that the product’s on-pack information does not merit a winning place or commendation.
+They may then decide to alter their decisions about medal-winners or finalists if they feel that the product’s on-pack information merits a change.

-On the last judging day all the category winners are judged a second time to choose the overall winner of the FreeFrom Food Awards.
+On the last judging day all the category Gold medal-winners are judged a second time to choose the Food and Drink Products of the Year.

 Judges’ comments provide valuable feedback to manufacturers, however, because of the large number of entries, we only give feedback on products on request.